Home Log in Sign up Profile Log out

 Nu babbà

-A friendly farewell meaning Take care or Be well.
-It's often said when parting ways and conveys warm, informal good wishes.
+A warm and friendly farewell meaning Take care or Be well.
+It’s commonly said when parting ways and conveys genuine goodwill.

 Napule